Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 • Different processing of olfactory information

-• Receiving complaints or comments about your reactions to odors
+• Comments or feedback about reactions to smells

 Sight